-Shepard Foundation, and the National LGBTQ Task Force.
-Cait was the founder and CEO of The Center For Restorative Justice, a pathway to peace for communities and the incarcerated and currently works as the Community Organizer for
+Cait moved from San Francisco to Central Oregon in 2004.
+Since 1971, she has been involved with many LGBTQ organizations including ACT UP! (where she was proudly arrested 2 times), Human Rights Campaign (HRC), International Lesbian, Gay, Bisexual, Transgender & Intersex Law Association (ILGLaw), Matthew Shepard Foundation, and the National LGBTQ Task Force.
+Cait was the founder and CEO of The Center For Restorative Justice, a pathway to peace for communities and the incarcerated.

 Contact Cait at: [email protected]

-Becky is a Prineville native, mother of three, and grandmother of three.
-She has been a home based licensed child care provider for 25+ years.
+Becky is a Prineville native, mother of three, and grandmother of six.
+She has been a home based licensed child care provider for 30+ years.
 After her son came out as gay at age 18, she quickly found her way on the PFLAG Central Oregon board.
 She served as the President for 10 years and now serves as Vice-President.
 She was also the President/Chair of PFLAG’s Oregon State Council for three years.
 She was the first person east of the Cascade Mountains to do so.
-Becky has been actively involved in getting laws passed to protect the freedom of LGBTQ folks in Oregon and in the nation.
-In 2007, she was invited by Basic Rights Oregon to be the first testimony before the Senate Judiciary Committee on the Oregon Equality Act (SB2) which was passed by our Oregon Legislature.
-The Oregon Equality Act makes it illegal to fire a good employee, evict a good tenant, or refuse a patron at a restaurant just because that person is gay or transgender.
+Becky also serves as the Treasurer for the Prineville based non-profit, Prideville, which works to enhance visibility and plans Prineville's Pride Festival each year.

 Becky is available for one-on-one meetings with other parents who might be struggling with their child’s sexual orientation.
-Contact her at: [email protected]